twm/yarrharr/README.rst

 Installation
 ============

 Some day there will be packages available.
-For the moment you'll need to check out the repository and install the dependencies with ``pip`` and your operating system package manager.
+For now, see HACKING.rst

 License
 =======